iangeckeler/books/books/turning_the_flywheel.md

 positive feedback loop... activate through consistent and disciplined action

+example:

+go outside of comfort zone --> gain new skills and confidence --> inspires you to go outside of your comfort zone

 # Fire bullets then cannonballs

 the best way to straetgically innovate is to make small bets don’t bet the whole farm... then when you reach success and validate something go all in...